 The first reverse circulation (RC) hole of the 2013 fiscal year Iceberg Property drilling program (RHB12-004) was completed along the margin of the Avocado Deep IP Anomaly, whose shape reflects its name, of the Central Pediment (located on the 60 sq. km Iceberg Property) to a depth of 762 metres (2,500 feet) in limestone with abundant calcite veining.
 It is the first of several holes planned to test the Deep Induced Polarization ("IP") anomaly in the Central Pediment, just to the north of the Iceberg gold deposit (view at nulegacygold.com/i/maps/PPT-gallery-15.jpg).
 The hole encountered anomalous gold and associated Carlinstyle trace elements in favourable lithologies.
 More drilling is being considered to fully evaluate this target.

-The Avocado zone, a 2,000 by 1,000 meter (6,562 by 3,281 feet) IP/Resistivity anomaly has evidence of a gold bearing pyrite zone in a historic hole drilled on its margins, which reported 0.95 grams/ton of gold over 9.1 meters.
+The Avocado zone, a 2,000 by 1,000 meter (6,562 by 3,281 feet) IP/Resistivity anomaly has evidence of a gold bearing pyrite zone in a historic hole drilled on its margins, which reported 0.95 grams/tonne of gold over 9.1 meters.
 It is on trend with Barrick Gold Corporation's multi-million ounce Goldrush deposit located 4 km across a rift valley (view at http://nulegacygold.com/i/maps/PPT-gallery-6.jpg).

 A re-analysis of the gravity, CSAMT and IP/Resistivity surveys completed over the Avocado anomaly led to a change in location of the planned hole which required re-permitting the drill site.
-Additional holes are planned for the 2015 program, and will be sited on the results of these holes.